 Magical Being (Body).
 While they’re Magical Abilities that anyone can learn, your natural inclination towards these abilities allows you to use them freely.
 While you have this trait, gain access to the following Magical Abilities from the Spellbook without paying their Technique Point cost: Magical Materialization, Telekinesis, and Healing Hands.

 Steaming Fury (Mind).
 When you become enraged, steam explodes from your body and your power skyrockets!
-Once per Combat Encounter, you may use an Instant Action to treat yourself as if you were in Rage until the end of your next turn.
-Additionally, while in Rage, increase all of your Wound Rolls by +1d4(T) and you may spend One Action to create a 5×5 square cloud of steam (with you in the center square) in which all other characters suffer from Limited Sight (see – Sight & Illumination).
+Once per Combat Encounter, you may use an Instant Action to enter Rage until the end of your next turn.
+Additionally, while in Rage, increase all of your Wound Rolls by +1d4(bT) and you may spend One Action to create a 5×5 Square cloud of steam (with you in the center Square) in which all other characters suffer from Limited Sight (see – Sight & Illumination).
 This cloud lasts until the end of your next turn and you can only make one steam cloud at a time.

 Bouncy Physique (Body).
 Once per Combat Round, when you are successfully struck (hit) by an attack, you may choose to immediately move any number of Squares equal to the attacker’s Force Modifier after damage is calculated.
 If you do so, you must move in a straight line away from the attacker.
 If you would hit any piece of terrain, suffer damage as if thrown into it.
 Bouncy Physique occurs before any Out-of-Sequence Actions that may occur immediately after a successful Attacking Maneuver.

 Revenge Bomber (Body).
 When using an Explosion attack, you may apply the Final Chance Advantage and the Self-Explosion Disadvantage to that attack if it does not already possess either of them.